OsvaldoMartini/Android-Emulator/README.md

 ```

 ---

-### 3️⃣ Restart Emulator and Kill/Start ADB
+### 3️⃣ / 4️⃣ Start or Restart the Emulator

-To restart your S23 Ultra emulator and ensure ADB is working properly, run the script located in the project root:
+You can start or restart your S23 Ultra emulator using **either** of the following:

+**Option 1:** Run the script in the project root (recommended, handles ADB as well):

 ```cmd
 start_S23Ultra_emulator.cmd
 ```

----

-### 4️⃣ Start the Emulator
+**Option 2:** Start the emulator directly via command line:

 ```bash
 emulator -avd S23Ultra_API34
 ```

+---

+Tip: The script ensures the emulator is ready and ADB is running.
+Direct command just starts the emulator without checking ADB status.

 ---